DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresese-AnalogModel/Spresense-Moisture_Sensor_Model_LoRaWAN/LoRa Gateway.md

 * Built-in omni directional antenna.
   * The internal antenna is connected via a uFL connector so one could litterally hack the case and connect an external antenna.
 * To learn more and sign up, see The Things Network.: https://www.thethingsindustries.com/docs/getting-started/ttn/
+  * *NOTE: The Adruino LMiC library has only been tested with LoRaWAN 1.0.2/1.03 networks and does not have the separated key structure defined by LoRaWAN 1.1.*
+    * Therefore, in TNN when prompted for `LoRaVersion`, select `LoRaWAN Specification 1.0.3`.
+    * The `Regional Parameters Version` should then automatically populate with `RP001 Regional Parameters 1.0.3 revison A`.
   * Getting Started: https://www.thethingsindustries.com/docs/getting-started/
   * Create a free TTN account: https://console.cloud.thethings.network/
   * Setup Device: https://www.thethingsindustries.com/docs/gateways/models/thethingsindoorgateway/